-Batch adsorption experiments were carried out for the adsorption of Pb(II), Cu(II) and Cd(II) ions from aqueous solution using SWCNT-COOH and SWCNTs surfaces as adsorbent.
+Batch adsorption experiments were carried out for the adsorption of Pb(II), Cu(II) and Cd(II) ions from aqueous solution using SWCNT-COOH and SWCNT surfaces as adsorbents.
 The adsorption characteristics were examined at different contact time, pH, initial ion concentration, ionic strength, temperature and adsorbent type relative to the mentioned ions.
 The obtained results can be summarized as:

-- The amount of each adsorbed ion increases (with) since after 120 min no change was observed in the adsorbed amount, then 120 min was chosen as the best contact time condition for adsorption of Pb(II), Cu(II) and Cd(II) ions. - The results showed that SWCNT-COOH was a better adsorbent than SWCNTs for having COOH group.
+- The amount of each adsorbed ion increases with since after 120 min no change was observed in the adsorbed amount, then 120 min was chosen as the best contact time condition for adsorption of Pb(II), Cu(II) and Cd(II) ions. - The results showed that SWCNT-COOH was a better adsorbent than SWCNTs for having -COOH group.
 Carboxyl group causes a rise in negative charge on carbon nanotube surface. - The experiments revealed that the governing factors affecting the adsorption characteristics of all adsorbents are competition of the H+ ions with metal ion at low pH values is an important factor.
 The maximum adsorption was observed at pH=5-6.
-Also at higher pH (6-8), precipitation of hydroxide species on the adsorbents was more predominant. - With the increasing ionic strength, adsorption of ions onto SWCNT-COOH and SWCNTs surfaces decreased. - Langmuir adsorption model is better fitted for the adsorption of Pb(II), Cu(II) and Cd(II) ions on SWCNT-COOH and SWCNTs surfaces adsorbent.
-The highest monolayer adsorption capacity was obtained as 96.02, 77.00 and 55.89 mg/g for Pb(II), Cu(II) and Cd(II) ions on SWCNTs COOH, respectively and as 33.55, 24.29 and 24.07 mg/g on SWCNTs , respectively (at 313 K and pH=5).
+At higher pH (6-8), precipitation of hydroxide species on the adsorbents was more predominant.

-Thermodynamic studies showed that adsorption of Pb(II), Cu(II) and Cd(II) ions was a spontaneous process and adsorption of ion on the considered adsorbents was an endothermic process.
-Further, adsorption on SWCNTs-COOH surface was a chemisorption process, but SWCNTs surface was a physisorption process.
+- With the increasing ionic strength, adsorption of ions onto SWCNT-COOH and SWCNTs surfaces decreased. - Langmuir adsorption model is better fitted for the adsorption of Pb(II), Cu(II) and Cd(II) ions on SWCNT-COOH and SWCNTs surfaces adsorbent.
+The highest monolayer adsorption capacity was obtained as 96.02, 77.00 and 55.89 mg/g for Pb(II), Cu(II) and Cd(II) ions on SWCNTs-COOH, respectively, and as 33.55, 24.29 and 24.07 mg/g on SWCNTs, respectively (at 313 K and pH=5). - Thermodynamic studies showed that adsorption of Pb(II), Cu(II) and Cd(II) ions was a spontaneous process and adsorption of ion on the considered adsorbents was an endothermic process.
+Further, adsorption onto SWCNTs-COOH surface was a chemisorption process but onto SWCNTs surface was a physisorption process. - Dilute HNO3 solution dissolved Pb(II) ion and HCl solution dissolved Cu(II) and Cd(II) ions, and removed these ions from the adsorbents, so that the adsorbents could be used for several times.